Chanty

 Get eBook

-Google Hangouts vs Skype audio/video calls (0:1)
+Google Meet vs Skype audio/video calls (0:1)

-People choose Skype or Hangouts mostly because of their audio and video call features.
+People choose Skype or Google Meet mostly because of their audio and video call features.
 That’s why it’s important that they work perfectly.
 And the fact is they do.
 We had no concerns whatsoever with the quality of video and audio calls in Skype and Hangouts – they are great as long as your Internet connection is great.
 We had a group call with the team and I could hear and see everyone perfectly.
 There’s also a screen sharing option that works just fine in both apps.

 However, the devil is always in the details.

-• Computer volume is on
+• Your computer volume is on

-• Gmail tab is open
+• The Google Meet tab is open

-• You have Hangouts browser extension installed
+• You have the Google Meet app installed

 Email notification about video callAn email notification from Google about an incoming video call